 How will I be taught, and will there be any work outside the class?

-You will play together with your classmates and will be taught through tutor demonstration and instruction, practising songs and warm-ups.
-Worksheets will comprise song chord charts and guitar tablature.
-Practice between classes will be essential if you are to keep abreast of the coursework and derive full benefit.
+You will play together in class and be taught through tutor demonstration and instruction, practising songs and ensemble playing.
+Music will comprise song chord charts and guitar tablature.
+Practice between classes will be essential if you are to keep up with the coursework and derive full benefit.

 Are there any other costs?
 Is there anything I need to bring?

-Music materials and learning resources will be supplied in the Google classroom.
-Play your own acoustic instrument and use a music stand.
+Music materials and learning resources will be supplied for class and lodged in the google classroom.
+Use your own acoustic instrument.

 When I've finished, what course can I do next?

-You can progress to Folk and pop guitar 3a next term.
+Next term you can progress to Folk and pop guitar 3A.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.